 We understand the confusion.
-We do what are called “Total Market Circulation” distributions to the entire township a few times a year, or sometimes give the paper for free to a neighborhood on a temporary basis.
-We also, at our discretion, sometimes allow grace periods after a membership lapses where we continue delivering it for a limited time.
-That all helps with our mission of informing the community … but it isn’t always clear to people if they already subscribe.
+We do what are called "Total Market Circulation" distributions to the entire township a few times a year, or sometimes give the paper for free to a neighborhood on a temporary basis.
+It isn't always clear to people occassionally receiving the paper if they already subscribe.

 If you're not sure if you're a current member, email firstname.lastname@example.org and we'll get it sorted out.